Coordinating Your Care, Even When You are Sick at Home

 - Can you review my list of current medications?

-- What other levels should I monitor?
+- What else should I monitor?

 If You Need Help: Getting Started

 When it comes to diabetes, your care team can go a long way toward helping you keep your whole body, including your heart, as healthy as can be.
-Keep regular appointments with all of your specialists to lower your overall risks of diabetes-related complications.
+Keep regular appointments with all your specialists to lower your overall risks of diabetes-related complications.

 For More Information